beccasbizarreadventure/LightBnB/LightBnB_WebApp/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## How to Use

+* Install all dependencies using the `npm install` command
+* Start the app with `npm run local` and view it at `localhost:3000`
+* Login an existing user with an email from the `02_seeds.js` file - the password for all test users is "password"
+* Create a new user with the "Sign Up" page
+* Once logged in, view past reservations made on the account with the "My Reservations" page
+* View properties listed under the account on the "My Listings" page
+* Search and filter properties by minimum rating, city, min/max price per night on the "Search" page
+* Create a new property listing with the "Create Listing" page

+## Dependencies

+* Bcrypt
+* Cookie-Session
+* Express
+* Nodemon
+* Pg

+## Known Issues

+* All forms, search queries ect. do not clear after submission and must be cleared manually
+* Creating a new listing while logged in will not actually populate the new listing to the "My Listings" page